Want to know the best way to store spring onions? Let me show you how to store spring onions for maximum freshness and minimal food waste.

 Recently I learned how to store spring onions correctly.
 There’s no special magic involved – just give them the cut flowers treatment!
 When you pick or buy your spring onions simply keep them in a glass or vase of water on your kitchen countertop.
 There’s no need to refrigerate – just keep the water topped up.

-Here’s a pictorial representation of my spring onion bouquet!
+Here’s a pictorial representation of my spring onion bouquet – displayed in a charity shop glass find!

 You can also store celery, asparagus, and other stalk vegetables in this way to help store them longer.
 Even lettuce can be stored in water like this.
-My kitchen is soon going to resemble a florist!
+I’m pretty sure that soon my kitchen is going to resemble a florist’s workshop!

 And did you know you can even regrow your spring onions once you’ve finished with them?!
 It’s true – no sorcery involved!